hzijad/CLI-Task-Timer/README.md

 ## About Us

-Created by 3 ambitious students full of enthusiasm and ambition towards programming, with much love.
+Created by a team of 3 students to showcase differences between different programming languages and architectures.

----